This story is a preview of the upcoming issue of Appalachia Journal.

 If Gerardi and Schide’s lives were intertwined to this point, they became much more so on the last weekend of August 2022.
 Remarkably, just a few hours after Katie Schide won UTMB, Gerardi was accomplishing something just as challenging—if less famous—and reaching one of the pinnacles of her own trail-running career.

 In the years since she and Schide connected in Grenoble, Gerardi’s mountain running evolution had taken an equally impressive if slightly different direction.
 She excelled at steep, airy, and highly technical races.
-She was among the top three at a long list of tough European competitions, including winning or being on the podium at Chamonix’s “Vertical Kilometer,” Scotland’s Glen Coe Skyline, and Madeira Island’s Ultra Skymarathon.
+She was among the top three at a long list of tough European competitions, including winning or being on the podium at Chamonix’s “Vertical Kilometer,” Scotland’s Glen Coe Skyline, and Madeira Island’s Ultra SkyMarathon.
 Sponsorships soon followed, and today Gerardi is with the international mountain equipment brand Black Diamond.
-With a friend who is one of France’s top ski mountaineering racers, she established a woman’s speed record on the famous Haute Route Ski Tour from Chamonix to Zermatt, Switzerland, in 26 hours and 21 minutes.
+With a friend who is one of France’s top ski mountaineering racers, she established a women’s speed record on the famous Haute Route Ski Tour from Chamonix to Zermatt, Switzerland, in 26 hours and 21 minutes.

 There was some overlap between Gerardi and Schide, too.
 In 2021, two years after Schide won Chamonix’s tough 90-kilometer trail race, it was Gerardi’s turn.
 What Hillary Gerardi did that Sunday was set a course record on what is widely considered one of the most fearsomely technical trail races in the world in the tiny town of Val Masino, Italy.
 Located about 135 miles (217 kilometers) from Chamonix as the crow flies, this race is on a par with UTMB, although very different from it, especially in its lack of hype.
-Gerardi’s personal goal that day was simple, if exceedingly challenging: set a new women’s course record in the race known as Trofeo-Kima or Kima Trophy.
+Gerardi’s personal goal that day was simple, if exceedingly challenging: set a new women’s course record in the race currently known as Trofeo-Kima.
 Most people have never heard of this race, but to the trail-running cognoscenti, Kima is on a par with UTMB.